GoogleCloudDataproc/spark-bigquery-connector/README.md

 ### Configuring Partitioning

 By default the connector creates one partition per current core available (Spark Default Parallelism) to get maximum concurrent bandwidth.
-This can be configured explicitly with the <code>
+This can be configured explicitly with the <code>[parallelism](#properties)</code> property.

-[parallelism](#properties)</code> property.
 BigQuery may limit the number of partitions based on server constraints.

-If not all partitions are currently being read some partitions may grow larger and some may be smaller or even empty.
-The fraction that partitions are allowed to grow beyond the expected total number of rows / number of partitions is bounded by the <code>

 ## Building the Connector